ryan-munger/CMPT308_Database_Mgmt/Lab9/lab9_writeup.md

 **Other Constraints**

-1. Players should be within the age range of the ageGroup in which their team plays (we do not currently store their age)
+1. Players must be within the age range of the ageGroup in which their team plays.
-2. A team can only have one head coach
+2. A team can only have one head coach.
 3. A coach can coach several teams only when the age groups for those teams are different.
+4. TeamCoaches' rows must be unique.

 \
-2. **Draw a fully annotated E/R diagram using LucidChart that illustrates the Platonic ideal of beautiful and correct relational database design.**
+**2. Draw a fully annotated E/R diagram using LucidChart that illustrates the Platonic ideal of beautiful and correct relational database design.**
 ![ER Diagram](ER-Diagram.png)

 \
-3. **Convince me that your database is in 3NF (or even better, in BCNF).**
+**3. Convince me that your database is in 3NF (or even better, in BCNF).**

 * This database is 1NF because all fields are atomic.
 * This database is 2NF because there are no partial dependencies (all non-key attributes are fully dependent on the whole primary key - we saw this when listing functional dependencies).